tomstafford/psy6422/045-moduleproject.Rmd

 * Research Questions
   * in plain english, a simple statement of what question(s) your visulisation will attempt to address
 * Data Preparation
-  * steps taken to clean the data, exclude outliers, create summary statistics, grouped variables, etc
+  * steps taken to clean the data, exclude outliers, sanity check the data range and values, create summary statistics, grouped variables, etc
   * show the first few rows of the processed data, if possible
-  * showing the code which does this were relevant
+  * showing the code which does this where relevant
 * Visualisation(s)
   * graph or graphs
   * documentation explaining any motivation (although good graph labelling is better than explanation in the accompanying text)